Florence Pugh

 Florence Pugh in Black Widow

-Another interesting experience for the actress was her lead role in Olivia Wilde's satirical thriller "Don't Worry Darling", in which she teamed up with Harry Styles, and in the historical detective "Wonder".
+Florence also took the lead in Olivia Wilde's satirical thriller "Don't Worry Darling", in which she teamed up with Harry Styles, and the period mystery "The Wonder."
 Both projects were released on the screens in 2022.

 Florence Pugh and Harry Styles